simplysara/dwp/README.md

 - Create a new branch off of `master`
 - Create a simple blog site with the following pages:
   - Login / registration page, we will only authenticate by email, no passwords necessary
-  - List of all posts by all users (include the number of comments per post)
+  - List all posts by all users (include the number of comments per post)
   - Create / update post
   - View post with the ability to comment
   - A report page showing the users with the most posts and the users with the most comments